potrepka/DSP/README.md

 DSP is an open-source C++ library for audio digital signal processing.

-This project is still in development.
+This project is a work in progress.
 Feedback and contributions are welcome!

 ## Usage